nullptrT/liblogcpp/README.md

 If you wrote additional datastructures or functions and you think it could be useful within this library: You are welcome to create a pull request or contact me ( lauseb644 _at_ gmail _dot_ com ).

 Since v1.8.0 LibLogC++ is feature-complete except for colorized terminal output on windows.
+More features can be requested through issues on [GitHub](https://github.com/nullptrT/liblogcpp)

 #### Currently supported features